The first coins for the Commonwealth of Australia in 1910 were struck at the Royal Mint in London.

 Demand for British coinage rose yet again in 1914, so the Heaton Mint was tasked with producing a portion of Australia’s florins and halfpennies, as well as a portion of Australia’s florins, shillings, pennies and halfpennies for 1915.

-Delegating production to the Heaton Mint solved the problem of manufacturing Australia’s coins, however it did not solve the problems inherent in shipping them to Australia.
+Delegating production to the Heaton Mint solved the problem of manufacturing Australia’s coins, it did not solve the problems inherent in shipping them to Australia.

-After World War I began in 1914, allied ships were under threat from German submarines regardless of what they were carrying, so production of Australia’s coins needed to be relocated yet again.
+After World War I began in 1914, allied ships were under threat from German submarines regardless of what they were carrying, so the production of Australia’s coins needed to be relocated yet again.

 As a result, the Heaton Mint’s involvement with Australia’s coins ended as quickly as it began.